Geek-Estate/horizon-landingpage/_posts/2017-06-27-early-birthday-present-from-mackenzi-visser.md

 categories: blog
 author: Drew Meyers
 ---
-Today's my 35th birthday.
-I received an early birthday present a week ago in the form of an email from a University of Michigan student who found [our internship opportunity on Angel List](https://angel.co/horizon-2/jobs/119322-growth-marketing-marketing-community-intern).
+Today marks my 35th birthday.
+I received an early birthday present a week ago in the form of an email from a University of Michigan student who found [our internship opportunity on AngelList](https://angel.co/horizon-2/jobs/119322-growth-marketing-marketing-community-intern).

 > Hi Drew,